neilgrom/neilgrom.github.io/_posts/2025-06-03-blog-post-title-from-name.md

 This isn't the end for me as a writer.
 I think there's an itch deep down in my brain that I scratch every once and awhile where the words flying from my fingers are exactly what I want to say.
 However, this is the end for the GitHub Medium (for now).

-I think there's a future in which I return to writing via Substack, I thinkt that's a cool and fun place for my ideas.
+I think there's a future in which I return to writing via Substack, I think that's a cool and fun place for my ideas.
 And maybe this will be the first time you're reading this post is over there as I'd migrate them all if I did it.

 So here's to not losing focus, but watching some part things get blurry as the things you want to do come into the picture more clearly.